trgaleev/AlleleSeq2/query/README.md

-This script is for querying the ENTEx AS catalog.
+This script is for querying the ENTEx AS catalog (http://entex.gersteinlab.org/data/hetSNVs_default_AS.tsv).

 Please enter the path to the input file, followed by at most three of the following types of keywords: